Management of Surgical Emergencies Course

 • Consultants

-The Management of Surgical Emergencies course aims to assist SET 3+ Trainees, IMGs, and Consultants to:
+The Management of Surgical Emergencies course aims to assist SET4+ Trainees, IMGs, and Consultants to:

 • Make better decisions, negotiate dilemmas, and manage distractors in emergency surgery